How to Negotiate Salary With Zero Experience (2026)

 The Golden Rule of Timing

-Always wait until after you receive a job offer to begin salary negotiations – this is when you have maximum leverage.
+Always wait until after you receive a job offer to begin salary negotiations – this is when you have maximum negotiating power.
 During the interview process, focus on demonstrating your value and fit for the role.
 Premature salary discussions can derail promising opportunities.

 Once you have an offer, the dynamic shifts completely.
 The company has invested significant time and resources in selecting you.
 They want to close the deal, which gives you negotiating power.